ilmenit/RastaConverter/BUILD.md

 ## Dependency management options

-### Option A (recommended): vcpkg manifest mode
+### Option A (recommended): vcpkg manifest mode (auto)

-If you use vcpkg, set `VCPKG_ROOT` and pick a `*-vcpkg` preset.
-Dependencies are auto-installed in the correct ABI for your compiler.
+This repo supports vcpkg manifest mode.
+If a `vcpkg.json` file is present, the helper scripts will automatically enable vcpkg when `VCPKG_ROOT` is available.
+On Linux/macOS the script attempts to bootstrap a local vcpkg checkout under `.vcpkg` if `VCPKG_ROOT` is not set.

+- Set `DISABLE_VCPKG=1` to opt-out.
+- Set `VCPKG_ROOT` to your vcpkg path to use a shared install.
+Otherwise the script will try `.vcpkg` (Linux/macOS).
+- Pick any normal preset (e.g., `linux-gcc`); the script will switch to the corresponding `*-vcpkg` preset.

+Examples:

 ```
-cmake --preset win-msvc-vcpkg
-cmake --build out/build/win-msvc-vcpkg --config Release
+# Windows (shared vcpkg)
+set VCPKG_ROOT=C:\vcpkg
+build.bat win-msvc Release

+# Linux/macOS (auto-bootstrap local vcpkg under .vcpkg if missing)
+./build.sh linux-gcc Release
 ```

 ### Option B: System packages